 8. Get all company stock out of 401k plans

 Company stock has proved to be a poor investment for many 401k plan participants.
-Senior management is always conflicted when asked to provide advice and guidance about investing in company stock, especially at times when that advice would be most helpful to participants.
+Senior management is always conflicted when asked to provide advice and guidance about investing in company stock, especially at times when that advice would be most helpful to participants – like when the stock price is falling.
 And participants often overweight their allocation to company stock at the wrong times (when the stock price is high).

 Impact score: 5.
 Fewer and fewer plans will offer company stock investment options as a result of recent court rulings.
 However, there is no reason to hold back from barring it as an investment option now.